 In the acknowledgements of a research output, multiple grant numbers should be separated by comma and space.
 Where the research was supported by more than one agency, the different agencies should be separated by semi-colon, with “and” before the final funder.
 For example:

-“This work was supported by the Wellcome Trust [grant numbers xxxx, yyyy]; the Natural Environment Research Council [grant number zzzz]; and the Economic and Social Research Council [grant number aaaa].”
+“This work was supported by the Wellcome Trust [grant numbers xxxx, yyyy]; UK Research and Innovation [grant number zzzz]; and the National Institute for Health Research [grant number aaaa].”